Hay fires and prevention: A comprehensive guide

 Quanturi HAYTECH System

-Measures to prevent hay fires
+Measures to prevent hay bale fires

 Curing of hay